CARD CARRYING

 Which would leave a traceable number.

-So.
-The driver needs to stop at some retail establishment to use the card.
+So now the driver needs to stop at some retail establishment to use the card.
 But they can’t.
 Why not?

 Applying his plastic sponge to the tchotchkes, Hart decided he liked the “forgotten” option best.
 It would mean the driver only realized they didn’t have the phone when it was too late to go back for it.
 They’d be afraid to stop and purchase something.
 And then, they’d think of Pennington, and pull over to the shoulder of the highway to rummage around for the card and be ready for him.